codecole/petector/README.md

 # petector
-A simple cat-dog detecting machine learning model with flutter
+A simple cat-dog detecting machine learning model with flutter and Tenson Flow